spacecloud-io/space-docs/content/storage/database/securing-apis.md

 weight: 7
 ---

 The security rules for database access works to authorize client request for database operations.
-Authorization works on the operation level (create, read, update, delete) for each table / collection in the database.
+Authorization works on the operation level (create, read, update, delete) for each table/collection in the database.
 This means that you can have different rules for different operations.

-> **Note:** Security rules for database have to be configured via the `Rules` tab in the `Database` section of Mission Control.
+> **Note:** You can configure the security rules for your database via the `Rules` tab in the `Database` section of Mission Control.

 Here's a sample snippet which shows the rules on the `users` collection in MongoDB.
 Operations `create`  and `read` are allowed while `update` and `delete` are blocked: